renpy/renpy/sphinx/source/config.rst

 .. var:: config.hw_video = False

-    If True, hardware video playback will be used on mobile platforms.
+    If true, hardware video playback will be used on mobile platforms.
 This is faster, but only some formats are supported and only fullscreen video is available.
-If False, software playback will be used, but it may be too slow to be useful.
+If false, software playback will be used, but it may be too slow to be useful.

 .. var:: config.hyperlink_handlers = { ... }